 According to Miller, moral character traits fall into two broad categories: moral virtues and moral vices.
 Honesty and humility are examples of virtues; cruelty and cowardice demonstrate vices.
 “Virtues are acquired excellences,” Miller says.
 “We are not born with them, but it is possible to develop them slowly over time.”
 A virtue has many features, including:

-● It leads to good actions that are appropriate to the situation.
+- Leading to good actions that are appropriate to the situation.

-● It leads to actions that are performed in a variety of different situations relevant to the virtue.
+- Leading to actions that are performed in a variety of different situations relevant to the virtue.

-● It leads to actions that are done for the appropriate reasons or motives.
+- Leading to actions that are done for the appropriate reasons or motives.

-● It leads to a pattern of motivation and action that is stable and reliable over time.
+- Leading to a pattern of motivation and action that is stable and reliable over time.

-“Our character is our worth; it’s why we matter,” says Bill Puka, a professor and psychologist in the cognitive science department at Rensselaer Polytechnic Institute.
+“Our character is our worth; it’s why we matter,” says Bill Puka, a former professor and psychologist in the cognitive science department at Rensselaer Polytechnic Institute.

 Whether character is a forgotten ideal, Miller agrees with the sentiment of Kutcher’s remark.
 “Character is malleable, and we can shape our character over the course of a lifetime,” he says.

 Puka believes if your character peaks, it had better stay there or you may find yourself on a downward spiral.
 “Even staying steady is a deficiency, because you should be developing your character more and more your whole life, as Kutcher implies,” Puka remarks.